paulsinclair51/briteTest/docs/BriteTest_Runner_Guide.md

 /**
  * @section NameConventions Naming Conventions
  *
- * BriteTest - Repository name (case-jnsensitive.
+ * BriteTest - Project/Repository name.
  *
- * britetest_runner.h and britetest_runner.c - filenames.
+ * runner_api.h and runner_api.c - filenames.
  *
  * Public API:
  *
- * 1. bt_* - functions, typedefs, and variables.
+ * 1. ra_* - functions, typedefs, and variables.
- * 2. BT_* - macros, constants, and enum values.
+ * 2. RA_* - macros, constants, and enum values.
  *
  * Internal and private to the BriteTest framework:
  *
- * 1. britetest_* - functions, typedefs, and variables.
+ * 1. runnerapi_* - functions, typedefs, and variables.
- * 2. BRITETEST_* - Internal macros, constants, and enum values.
+ * 2. RUNNER_* - Internal macros, constants, and enum values.
  *
  * These conventions are designed to provide a clean public API, strong
  * namespace isolation, and predictable behavior when BriteTest is embedded